nac-codes/thesis_bombing/plan_of_attack.md

    - Power Projection Networks
    - Population-scale hallucinations
    - Abstraction
+e) Michael Howard's work on:
+   - The nature of war as intrinsically connected to society
+   - War as reflective of social structures
+f) J.F.C.
+Fuller's work on:
+   - WWII as irrational
+   - How technological development influences military conduct

 This theoretical framework will help explain why, despite precision bombing's superior effectiveness, area bombing remained prevalent.